whitemech/LydiaSyft/docs/api/p01_api_example_quickstart.md

 In this example, we will see how to use the LydiaSyft C++ APIs to solve an instance of the LTLf synthesis problem in the classical setting.
 The code for this example can be found in `examples/01_quickstart/quickstart.cpp`.
+To build this example, you can run `make quickstart_example`.

 The content of the file `quickstart.cpp` is: